sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Modified [testclient.sh](./testclient.sh) script to first check the draft-03 RRTYPE before checking the draft-02 TXT RR.
+That needed a bit of mucking about within the script to provide one command line arg that's just ascii-hex.
+(Other things could be possible, I chose that:-).
+Need to check shortly what happens with a multi-valued case.

 - Generalised a bit from base64 encoded ESNIKeys inputs (not tested ascii-hex nor binary input options yet but will as we go)